top of page

 Evening: Community Building

-• A reception provides space for relationships to deepen as participants reflect on the day's experiences and begin forming lasting connections.
+An evening gathering provides space for relationships to deepen as participants reflect on the day's experiences and begin forming lasting connections in a casual environment with food and beverages.

 Day 2: Application & Commitment